 Rack ‘Em Up!

-Before grabbing your cue and knocking the balls around, the table needs to be set up correctly.
+Before learning how to play Pool, the table needs to be set up correctly.
 Each of the 15 object balls should be arranged inside the triangular rack.
 The order of the colored balls can be random, but the 8-ball must be placed in the center of the third row in the rack.
 The shot that begins the game is called “the break.”

 Generally, the player who breaks must ensure that at least four balls hit any cushion around the table in order for the shot to be legal.
 However, in our version, only two balls must hit the cushions.
 If the break shot is legal, it’s time to choose sides.